 - For the 2017-2018 academic year, 98% of the faculty were full-time.

 - A student who earns a bachelor's degree from Virginia Tech makes roughly $62,500 a year.
 This is 53% more than their peers from other colleges and universities.

 Virginia Tech Rankings

-Virginia Tech is ranked #95 out of 2,320 schools in the nation for overall quality on our 2021 Best Colleges list.
+According to our 2022 analysis, Virginia Tech is ranked #82 out of 2,587 schools in the nation that were analyzed for overall quality.
 This puts it in the top 5% of all schools in the nation.
-Virginia Tech also holds the #2 spot on the Best Colleges in Virginia ranking.
+It is also ranked #4 out of 73 schools in Virginia.